 I mean, think about it.
 How good does it feel when you know exactly what you want, how you feel, what you’re doing?
 That clarity brings self-assurance and the king of good feels: confidence.
 Which means that confusion brings the opposite: self-doubt, worry and even panic.

-(So, back to my point as I got excited and went a teeny bit off track there!)
 You can’t process and deal with an emotion if you don’t know exactly what it is.
 You need to gain that clarity on what you’re feeling so you can handle it effectively.
 Identify the exact negative emotion you’re feeling and acknowledge it: you have every right to feel it.

 Once you know what it is, you can figure out why you’re feeling that way and be a step closer to resolving the issue.